MusicDataset/md_homepage/content/musics/f/FifteenVariationsandFugueinEbonanOriginalTheme('EroicaVariations')Op.35(1)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Fifteen Variations and Fugue in Eb on an Original Theme ('Eroica Variations') Op.35 (1)
+title: Fifteen Variations and Fugue in Eb on an Original Theme ('Eroica Variations') Op.35 (1)
 description: This is the description for Fifteen Variations and Fugue in Eb on an Original Theme ('Eroica Variations') Op.35 by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]